sensu/sensu-docs/content/sensu-go/5.0/getting-started/sample-app.md

 **4. Open your `/etc/hosts` file and add the following hostnames.**

+_NOTE: Here we'll use the IP address for the Minikube VM in our hosts file.
+To view the address, use the command `minikube ip`._

 {{< highlight shell >}}
 192.168.99.100       sensu.local webui.sensu.local sensu-enterprise.local dashboard.sensu-enterprise.local
 192.168.99.100       influxdb.local grafana.local dummy.local